-- a.
-Temporary roads would be constructed in areas with an existing cross-slope greater than 40%, - b.
-Temporary roads would have a road grade above 15% for any distance greater than 2,000 feet, or - c.
-Temporary roads would have a road grade above 18% for any distance greater than 600 feet. - 8.
-Temporary roads and National Forest System roads which are designated for 'project use only' would be closed to public use.
-The purchaser would sign the entrance to such roads with "Logging Use Only" signs and make every reasonable effort to warn the public of the hazard and to prevent any unauthorized use of the road. - 9.
-All slash created through road reconstruction and/or road maintenance including temporary road construction would be machine grapple piled outside the road prism.
-Construction and placement of piles would adhere to all other resource area PDC.
+- 6. Appropriate measures will be taken to prevent or reduce mineral soil contamination to aggregate surface roads.
+If contamination occurs, the purchaser will repair contaminated areas with specified aggregate surfacing.
+Mineral soil contamination degrades and reduces the load bearing capacity of the existing aggregate surface road. - 7.
+The appropriate Forest Service specialist will be consulted whenever: - a.
+Temporary roads will be constructed in areas with an existing cross-slope greater than 40%, - b.
+Temporary roads will have a road grade above 15% for any distance greater than 2,000 feet, or - c.
+Temporary roads will have a road grade above 18% for any distance greater than 600 feet. - 8.
+Temporary roads and National Forest System roads which are designated for 'project use only' will be closed to public use.
+The purchaser will sign the entrance to such roads with "Logging Use Only" signs and make every reasonable effort to warn the public of the hazard and to prevent any unauthorized use of the road. - 9.
+All slash created through road repair/reconstruction and/or road maintenance including temporary road construction will be machine grapple piled outside the road prism.
+Construction and placement of piles will adhere to all other resource area PDC.

-Road Work (System Road Maintenance and Reconstruction)
+Road Work (System Road Maintenance and Repair/Reconstruction)

-- 1. Generally require road maintenance and reconstruction activities to be implemented during the dry season (generally June 1 to October 30) unless the road segment has no hydrologic connection to streams.
-Addition of gravel (including blading and compacting) for wet season haul and unforeseen slide removal is allowed in the wet season. - 2.
-Require all waste material generated from road maintenance (ditch cleaning, blading, etc.) be placed in a pre-designated area outside of Riparian Reserves. - 3.
+- Road maintenance and reconstruction activities will to be implemented during the dry season (generally June 1 to October 30) unless the road segment has no hydrologic connection to streams.
+Require all waste material generated from road maintenance (ditch cleaning, blading, etc.) be placed in a pre-designated area outside of Riparian Reserves. - 2.
+Minimize disturbance of existing vegetation in ditches and at stream crossings.
+Leave grass in the ditch if the ditch is properly functioning to minimize exposed soil and transport to fish-bearing streams.
 When removing vegetation from ditch lines where ditches are hydrologically connected to any stream, install an effective sediment trap to prevent ditch erosion from entering streams (e.g. wattles, mulching cleared ditches within 100' of stream crossing culverts) until vegetation is re-established.
-Ditchlines should be deepened/cleaned the year prior to haul to allow for vegetation to reestablish prior to haul activities. - 4.
-Dust abatement is limited to the application of water. - 5.
+Dust abatement is limited to the application of water. - 3.
 Surface water may be diverted to meet dust abatement, maintenance or construction needs, but only if developed sources are unavailable or inadequate.
 Surface water may be diverted only from water sources identified by Forest Service staff prior to diversion activities.
 Diversions may not exceed 25% of the available flow and fish screen(s) will be installed, operated, and maintained according to NMFS's fish screen criteria (NMFS 2011e stating that pipe intakes would be screened with woven wire screens having a maximum 1.75 mm gap, and perforated plate screens would have a maximum opening of 3/32nd inch).